Sex, sexual orientation, sexual health, sexual wellbeing, what is it all about?

-You will be assessed by our team and one of our nurses will call you to discuss the best way to get you the care you require.
+You will be assessed by the team and one of their nurses will call you to discuss the best way to get you the care you require.

 Your School Nurse will provide confidential advice and support, text or telephone on 07833437363

-Sexually Transmitted Infects (STI) are unfortunately vry common.
-You can become infected now matter how few or many sexual partners you have.
+Sexually Transmitted Infects (STI) are unfortunately very common.
+You can become infected no matter how few or many sexual partners you have.
 Most STIs are easily treated.
 If you notice any unusual discharge, sores or itching in your genital area, or a burning sensation when you pee, you may have an infection that needs treating.

 Often however, there are no symptoms.
 If your partner has an infection, don't wait for you to develop symptoms.
 Get yourself checked out.
 It makes sense to get checked out regularly and especially if you have a new partner.

-Finding out that you’re pregnant when you are a teenager can be daunting especially if the pregnancy wasn’t planned, but it is important to know that there is help and support available.
+Finding out that you’re pregnant can be daunting, but it is important to know that there is help and support available.
 Firstly, if you think that you may be pregnant, you need to take a pregnancy test as soon as possible to find out.

 The following services can also offer free pregnancy tests: